 Diprosone (Topical application)

-Betamethasone topical is used to help relieve redness, itching, swelling, or other discomfort caused by skin conditions.
+Betamethasone topical cream, gel, lotion, and ointment are used to help relieve redness, itching, swelling, or other discomforts caused by certain skin conditions.
+Betamethasone topical spray is used to treat adults with mild to moderate plaque psoriasis.
 This medicine is a corticosteroid (cortisone-like medicine or steroid).

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.